tabz11/writing-chaincode/README.md

                 main.go
 ```

+You Go project `github.com/user/repo` is dependent on `github.com/anotheruser/repo` to provide a service.
 This is a sufficient structure to compile and run code on macOS, Linux, Windows, etc.

-In the case of chaincode development, this structure will not work.
+In the case of chaincode development, that structure will not work.
 You will need to organise all your dependencies under one root directory and then deploy the root directory to a fabric peer.

-Here is an example of a hypothetical chaincode project:
+Here is an example of a hypothetical chaincode project with dependencies in a vendor folder:

 ```
 $GOPATH/